osg-htc/operations/docs/SLA/ServiceTypeDefinition.md

 service machines can be modified independently.
 A service will not have production status unless an ITB instance meeting these criteria exists.
-Outside periods governed by SLA, modification and availability of an ITB instance is at the discretion of the service maintainer/developer.
+Outside periods governed by SLA, modification and availability of an ITB instance is at the discretion of the site operations lead.

 The period an ITB instance is subject to SLA ends when the proposed change is released to production or it is known the instance